Grant Of Representation, How To Apply, Objection & Confirmation

 8. h) Consent from adult beneficiaries not applying in cases of intestate succession.

-9. i) More than One (1) Petitioner to apply in the event that the estate comprises of minors.
+9. i) More than One (1) Petitioner to apply if the estate comprises of minors.

 10. j) Original Will and two (2) copies in matters of testate succession.